Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Preferably, you should scoop out your litter box daily.
 Sometimes, you may even need to bump this up to twice a day, depending on how many cats you have.
 When you scoop, remove all of the urine and feces.
 This helps keep the litter box clean and reduces odor.

 You should also replace the litter fairly often.
-You don’t want to leave dirty litter in the litter box for too long.
+You do not want to leave dirty litter in the litter box for too long.
 Typically, you should do this every week to every month.
 Clumping litter tends to require less frequent changes, as you can scoop out the urine efficiently.
 Even with regular litter scooping and partial litter replacement, you may need to completely change the litter box every few months.
 The odor will stick to the actual litter box, which can make the litter box smell stinky.

 If you have multiple cats sharing the same litter box, you will need to scoop more frequently.
-It is recommended to have at least one litter box per cat.
+It’s recommended to have at least one litter box per cat.
 Some cats do not like to use the litter box after another cat has.
 Therefore, they may each need their own litter box.
 If they regularly use the same litter box, though, you may need to halve the time between scoping and cleanings.

 woman cleaning cat litter box